loribean/portfolio-builder/README.md

 A easy drag and drop editor to build your portfolio

 ### Technologies Used

-Django with redux-thunk middleware
+- [x] Django with redux-thunk middleware
-React: For uni-directional dataflow & DRY Components
+- [x] React: For uni-directional dataflow & DRY Components
-Redux: For predictable app state
+- [x] Redux: For predictable app state
-Postgres: For database
+- [x] Postgres: For database
-Django Rest Framework: To create API endpoints DJ_Rest-Auth:REST API endpoints to handle user auth and registration tasks
+- [x] Django Rest Framework: To create API endpoints
+- [x] DJ_Rest-Auth:REST API endpoints to handle user auth and registration tasks

 ### `USER STORIES`
 Portfolio builder was built for JOB HUNTERS who:
-Who don’t know how to code
+- [x] Who don’t know how to code
-Want an easy WYSIWYG editor
+- [x] Want an easy WYSIWYG editor
-Want to save their work
+- [x] Want to save their work
-Want to see other’s work
+- [x] Want to see other’s work

+### `ERD DIAGRAM`
+Features:
+- [x] Users can simply create portfolio site code with drag and drop elements
+- [x] Users can save their work for later
+- [x]Users can export their work into a HTML file
+- [x]Users can comment on others work and save it for inspiration

-### `ERD DIAGRAMS`
+### `ERD DIAGRAM`
+(ERD.png)

 ### `Goals of Portfolio Builder:`
-1.Get better at React & Redux, Django
+- [x] 1.Get better at React & Redux, Django
-2.Create something useful: Now that job hunting is prevalent: I hope that Portfolio Builder will be of some use and make the tough process of finding a new job abit easier
+- [x] 2.Create something useful: Now that job hunting is prevalent: I hope that Portfolio Builder will be of some use and make the tough process of finding a new job abit easier
-3.Create web documents easily without knowing how to code 4.Easy to create, save and work on it later
+- [x] 3.Create web documents easily without knowing how to code
+- [x] 4.Easy to create, save and work on it later

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## DEMO

 Try it here:
 https://portfolio-builder-x.herokuapp.com/

+## FURTHERS
+- [x] Ability to load fonts
+- [x] Export as PDF
+- [x] Allow for teams, real time editing
+- [x] Social Auth
+- [x] Hired by: features
+- [x] Link it to a job portal

 ### Special Thanks to:

-Antd Design
+- [x] Antd Design
+- [x] Undraw.io
-Unlayer
+- [x] Unlayer